Little Saigon

-Little Saigon (Sài Gòn nhỏ or Tiểu Sài Gòn) is a name given to ethnic enclaves of expatriate Vietnamese mainly in the United States.
-Saigon is the former name of the capital of the former South Vietnam (now Ho Chi Minh City), where a large number of first-generation Vietnamese immigrants emigrating to the United States originate from, whereas Hanoi is the current capital of Vietnam.
-Around 125,000 ethnic Vietnamese escaped Vietnam and immigrated to the United States after the Fall of Saigon to avoid communist occupation in 1975.
+Little Saigon (Sài Gòn nhỏ or Tiểu Sài Gòn) is a name given to ethnic enclaves of overseas Vietnamese, mainly in the United States.
+Saigon is the name of the capital of the former South Vietnam, where a large number of first-generation Vietnamese immigrants emigrating to the United States originate.

+Around 125,000 Vietnamese escaped Vietnam and immigrated to the United States right after the Fall of Saigon to avoid communist occupation in 1975, other hundreds of thousands followed; today, Vietnamese Americans total nearly 2.4 million.

 The most well-established and largest Vietnamese-American enclaves, not all of which are called Little Saigon, are in Orange County, California; San Jose, California; and Houston, Texas.
 Relatively smaller communities also exist, including the comparatively nascent Vietnamese commercial districts in San Francisco, San Diego, Atlanta, Sacramento, Philadelphia, Denver, Oklahoma City, New Orleans, the Dallas–Fort Worth metroplex (Haltom City, Arlington, and Garland), Falls Church, Virginia, Orlando, and Seattle.

-Additionally, Vietnamese-Americans and Vietnamese-Canadians also established businesses and bringing distinctively Vietnamese elements to most Chinatowns; some examples include the Chinatowns of Las Vegas, Boston, Houston, Honolulu, Manhattan, and Edmonton, Alberta.